 apprehension when someone is in a state of distress.
 Anxiety has both physical and psychological symptoms.
 Common symptoms include: a sense of foreboding or intense fear, rapid heart rate, increased blood pressure, and digestive upset.

-Depression can be viewed as a state of sadness and inability to cope with stressful situations.
+Depression can be viewed as a state of sadness and difficulty coping with stressful situations.
 When someone’s sense of sadness begins to interfere with his or her ability to cope with life, it will generally require professional help.
 Both emotional (sadness) and physical (fatigue, lethargy) symptoms may be present with depression.
-Causes can include: a prolonged state of stress due to change or loss, hereditary predisposition, or biological imbalances in brain chemistry.
+Causes can be environmental, hereditary predisposition, or biological imbalances in brain chemistry.

-In treating clients with depression or anxiety, I incorporate a variety of tools including mindfulness techniques, experiential psychology, thought monitoring techniques and hypnotherapy techniques.
+Kay uses a variety of tools including mindfulness techniques, experiential psychology, thought monitoring techniques and EMDR protocols.